Members & Staff

-Members & Staff**

->

-> Vignetta Charles, Ph.D.
+Vignetta Charles, Ph.D.

->

-> Dr. Vignetta Charles is currently serving as Chief Science Officer at ETR Associates, focused on the design of behavioral health interventions related to HIV/AIDS, sexual health, and mental health.
+Dr. Vignetta Charles is currently serving as Chief Executive Officer at ETR (Education, Training and Research, a national nonprofit focused on advancing health equity through science-based solutions.
 Before joining ETR, Dr. Charles was Senior Vice President at AIDS United overseeing strategic grant making and capacity building programs.
 She is an alumna of the University of California at Berkeley, the Harvard School of Public Health, and the Johns Hopkins Bloomberg School of Public Health.
 Her work experience is diverse and has led to the acquisition of a broad range of skills: conducting scholarly inquiry at academic institutions, evaluating national teen pregnancy prevention programs, assessing the effectiveness of black women’s health interventions in Boston, serving as the national health educator for the Commonwealth of Dominica, West Indies, initiating a teen pregnancy prevention portfolio for the William and Flora Hewlett Foundation, and coordinating prevention and youth development programs in both San Francisco and Oakland, California.
 Dr. Charles currently serves on the Presidential Advisory Council for HIV/AIDS where she advises the Administration and Health and Human Services on pressing issues related to ending the HIV/AIDS pandemic.
-She also serves on the Board of Directors of the Center for Health and Gender Equity (CHANGE) and the Sexuality Information and Education Council of the United States (SIECUS).
+She also serves on the Board of Directors of the Center for Health and Gender Equity (CHANGE).

->

-> Senior Strategist, Transgender Law Center
+Senior Strategist, Transgender Law Center